dbryant4/furtive/README.md

 To record the current state of the files, run `furtive --basedir my-photos create`

-This command creates the file `.manifest.db` in the current working directory.
+This command creates the file `.manifest.yaml` in the current working directory.
 The location and name of this file can be changed by using the `--manifest` argument.

 At this point, you can be sure that you will know if a file has changed.
 To check the files on the file system to the manifest, run `furtive --basedir my-photos compare`.
 The application will output a list of files which have been added, removed, or changed.
 This output is YAML format so it should be easy to parse.